Generic rank of Betti map and unlikely intersections: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Umberto Zannier for relavant discussions, especially on the historical notes on the Betti map.
 The author would like to thank Fabrizio Berroero, Philipp Habegger, and Umberto Zannier on relavant discussions on relative Manin-Mumford.
-The author would like to thank Ngaiming Mok for relevant discussions on $\mathsection$\ref{SubsectionBettiMapGeomImportance}.
-The author would like to thank Yves Andr\'{e}, Daniel Bertrand, Emmanuel Ullmo, Xinyi Yuan and Shouwu Zhang for their comments on the manuscript.
+The author would like to thank Yves Andr\'{e}, Daniel Bertrand, Bruno Klingler, Emmanuel Ullmo, Xinyi Yuan and Shouwu Zhang for their comments and suggestions to improve the manuscript.
+The author would like to thank Tangli Ge for pointing out a gap in $\mathsection$\ref{SectionAppFaltingsZhang} in a previous version.
+The author would also like to thank the referees for their comments and suggestions.
 The author would like to thank the Institute for Advanced Studies (NJ, USA) and the Morningside Center of Mathematics (Beijing, China) for their hospitality during the preparation of this work.